longhorn/website/content/docs/1.3.0/advanced-resources/backing-image.md

 5. As mentioned in the section [#clean-up-backing-images-in-disks](#clean-up-backing-images-in-disks), the file will be cleaned up automatically if all replicas in one disk do not use one backing image file.

 ## Warning
 - The download URL of the backing image should be public.
-We will improve this part in the further.
+We will improve this part in the future.
 - If there is a high memory usage of one backing image manager pod after [file download](#download–the–backing–image-file-to-the-local-machine), this is caused by the system cache/buffer.
 The memory usage will decrease automatically hence you don't need to worry about it.
 See [the GitHub ticket](https://github.com/longhorn/longhorn/issues/4055) for more details.

 ## History